mcarfagno/gym-panda-reach/README.md

 OpenaAI Gym Franka Panda robot environment with PyBullet

-Bsed on the awesome tutorial by Mahyar Abdeetedal --> https://www.etedal.net/
+Bsed on the awesome tutorial by  -->

 ## Install